"On Earth, petroleum once turned petty thugs into world leaders. Warp drive once transformed a bunch of Romulan thugs into an empire."

 - Mobile Suit Gundam Wing plays the trope straight, and has the alloy Gundanium, which is incredibly tough, nearly immutable, heat-resistant, electrically neutral, and a natural radar damper.
 The "rare, hard-to-find" part comes from the fact that it can only be manufactured in space and the fact that at the start of the show, only six people in the world know how to make it.
 You might be surprised to learn that this has some basis in real-world science, as the crystalline structures that form as liquid metal solidifies can be very different in microgravity.
 The odds of creating an alloy with all the aforementioned properties remain fairly small, however.

-- Mazinger Z took the "ridiculously high strength/density ratio" thing to a whole new level when Japanium is alloyed into Super Alloy Z. The titular robot, built from the stuff, stands 18 meters tall, yet weighs a meager 20 tons.
+- The show took the "ridiculously high strength/density ratio" thing to a whole new level when Japanium is alloyed into Super Alloy Z. The titular robot, built from the stuff, stands 18 meters tall, yet weighs a meager 20 tons.
+In one episode, Dr. Hell managed to steal a supply of the stuff and build his own robot with Super Alloy Z armor, but he wasn't able to completely cover it with the stuff.
+Eventually, the heroes found out which part of it wasn't made of it, and was able to Attack Its Weak Point to destroy it.
+Great Mazinger and Venus A are built from the same stuff.
+And Mazinkaiser.

 - UFO Robo Grendizer gives two examples: Gren, an alien metal Grendizer itself is built with.
 Since it can not be found on Earth, when Grendizer gets damaged, Alloy Z is used to repair it; and Vegatron, a highly radioactive material only can be mined from planet Vega.
 The Vegans used it to create powerful weapons, but its overexploitation led to the planet becoming highly unstable.

-- Super Alloy Z Alpha From the Mazinkaizer OVA's es several orders of magnitud more strong, it take whitout a scratch the impact of two weapons of the original Mazinger. and even is able to withstand swimming in hot lava.
+- Super Alloy Z Alpha from the Mazinkaiser OVAs is several orders of magnitude more strong; it takes whithout a scratch the impact of two weapons of the original Mazinger and even is able to withstand swimming in hot lava.

 - Levistone from Kyouran Kazoku Nikki, a material which makes things hover when electricity runs through it.